 The Irish diaspora is renowned around the globe.

-It’s a powerful influence on how this small country is seen by the rest of the world – and last year approximately 32,000 Irish people left home to join it.
-But hang on: in the same period about 21,000 returned to Ireland – that’s an increase of 74% over the previous year.
+Our ex-patriots exert a powerful influence on how this small country is seen by the rest of the world – and in 2017, the last year for which figures are available, 30,800 people left home to join it.
+But hang on: in the same period about 27,400 returned to Ireland – a marked increase over the previous year.
 So why, all of a sudden, are we seeing a return of the Irish?

 Everyone has different reason for coming home, of course.
 We talked to Natasha, 25, about what prompted her return to Dublin after almost three years of travelling.